I'm a provider

 Another approach to increase the number of biopsy tissue cores is use of the “saturation” biopsy.
-In general, saturation biopsy is considered as a minimum of 20 cores taken from the prostate, with improved sampling of the anterior zones of the gland, which may be undersampled in standard peripheral zone biopsy strategies and may lead to 17% of cancers being missed, according to one study.
+In general, saturation biopsy is considered as more than 20 cores taken from the prostate, with improved sampling of the anterior zones of the gland, which may be undersampled in standard peripheral zone biopsy strategies and may lead to 17% of cancers being missed, according to one study.
 Saturation biopsy may be performed transrectally or with a transperineal approach; the transperineal approach is generally performed as a stereotactic template-guided procedure with general anesthesia.

 Indications for Cryoablation of Prostate Cancer are addressed in another policy.